PostgreSqlStan/postgresqlstan.github.io/_posts/2022-01-14-zsh-run-help.md

 To see how much easier this is, try locating the same information with `man history`.
 (Go ahead.
 I'll wait.)

+*But, wait, there's more.*

 ### Invoke run-help with ESC-h

+Verify bindings for the `run-help` function:

 ```shell
 %  bindkey | grep run-help